Geoffrey-Hagberg/asteroids/README.md

 TODO:
 - update shot position to start offset by radius (i.e., at tip of triangle instead of center)
 - add collisions between asteroids
-- handle the player moving to the edge? or change to move all objects relative to player instead of moving player?
+- remove forward/backward movement to match original game's fixed position with rotation only
 - adjust player movement to have momentum, with deceleration instead of reverse movement
+- adjust visual representation of asteroids to be more interesting than circles
+- adjust collision detection to exact bounds of shapes
+- add explosion animations?